RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 2. Using SubSource to check for large changes in the timer:

 During most of gameplay this will remain true, but when a save is loaded this will not be true for a single frame, which is the most essential frame where the memory initializes.
-Thus it will prevent the achievements from unlocking when changing to a diffrent save or loading a save from the title screen.
+Thus it will prevent the achievements from unlocking when changing to a different save or loading a save from the title screen.

 | ID  | Flag      | Type  | Memory       | Cmp | Type  | Mem/Val          | Hits |
 | ---:|:--------- |:----- |:------------ |:---:|:----- |:---------------- |:----:|